How smart is your kid? In what way is he smart?

 As a parent, if you can identify your child’s intellectual area of strength, you can help him or her find ways to use his intelligence in learning, activities, and help explore ideas for careers that match your child’s unique abilities.

-In understanding multiple intelligences, you can help your child feel excited about his abilities by finding ways for him to show his gifts.
+In understanding multiple intelligence types, you can help your child feel excited about his abilities by finding ways for him to show his gifts.
 I recommend finding activities that utilize the child’s skills and teaching him by using his areas of giftedness.

 For example, First Lego League Robotics might appeal to a child who has good math, logical-mathematical, or spatial abilities.
 If you include math concepts in learning units, it will engage your child better.
 For example, if you’re studying whales, also include exercises to measure out the length of a whale outside, or look up land objects that are equivalent in weight.
 For just about any topic, some math concepts can be included.